 The importance of evergreen content is that it will remain in top positions of search engines for months if not years.
 This means it will continue to generate traffic as well as income for an extended period of time.

-Because evergreen content remains relevant for long periods of time, this helps create a residual stream of income.
-Of course, you’ll need offerings on the site such as Google Adsense or affiliated banners and links.
+Because evergreen content remains relevant over the long haul, this helps create a residual stream of income.
+Of course, you’ll need offerings on the site such as Google Adsense, affiliated banners or even your own products for sale.

 6. Keep Up With Trends in Your Niche